edenasharpie/sahayyen/README.md

 # sahayyen
-cutom made personal home assistant
+custom made personal home assistant made to run on a raspberry pi